 A respected oil, gas, and coal attorney in the Appalachian Basin, Allison is a frequent public speaker on emergent issues in the oil and gas industry.
 She has presented at conferences on the topic of West Virginia’s cotenancy law and its practical implications for operators in West Virginia.
 She is a member of the West Virginia Oil and Natural Gas Association, Women’s Energy Network, the Energy and Mineral Law Foundation, the Harrison County Chamber of Commerce, and a founding board member of Young Professional Women in Energy.

-Allison is also an accomplished horsewoman who co-owns and operates Almost Heaven Vanners, LLC.
+Allison is also an accomplished horsewoman who co-owns and operates Almost Heaven Vanners, LLC with her husband Bud.
 Her experience and knowledge are instrumental in her leading Jenkins Fenstermaker’s equine legal practice.
-Allison and her team handle a variety of legal equine issues including contracts for boarding, breeding, training, leasing, and selling horses, equine business formations, liability risk management, and much more.
+The Legal Equine handles a variety of legal equine issues including contracts for boarding, breeding, training, leasing, and selling horses, equine business formations, liability risk management, and much more.

 Allison is originally from Buffalo, New York and moved to West Virginia from Montana in 2005.
-She and her family live on a farm in the central part of the state.
-In her free time, she enjoys trail riding, camping, working on the farm, and traveling.
+She and her family live on a Gypsy Vanner horse farm in the central part of the state.
+In her free time, she enjoys trail riding, horse-showing, camping, working on the farm, and traveling.

 J.D., West Virginia University College of Law, 2009

 B.A., University of Montana, 1999